ying-teaching/python/1-introduction-programming/getting-started.md

-# Python in VS Code
+# Getting Started with Python in VS Code

 This tutorial is based on the [Getting Started with Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial).
 It is revised to fit beginners.